 "Never again!" mom initially declared, "that's it, I quit- I can't take the heartbreak, anymore!"

-Little Francesca had been suffering for sometime with a grave injury to her left eye.
-Despite having been hurt, and then given up at 12 years old (whaa?!), she seemed a pretty happy little girl.
-The pet rescue tried to save her eye, treating it everyday, but to no avail.
+The little dog had been suffering for sometime with a grave injury to her left eye.
+Despite having been hurt, and then given up at 12 years old, she seemed a pretty happy little girl.
+The animal shelter had tried to save the eye, treating it everyday according to their vet, but to no avail.